 Caisse Française de Financement Local also manages its liquidity risk by monitoring and ensuring compliance with:

-- the regulatory indicators specific to sociétés de crédit foncier (regulatory coverage ratio, weighted average term gap and projected cash requirements at 180 days),
+- the regulatory indicators specific to sociétés de crédit foncier (regulatory coverage ratio / over-collateralization ratio, weighted average term gap and projected cash requirements at 180 days),

 - the regulatory liquidity indicators applicable to credit institutions, in particular the liquidity coverage ratio (LCR) and the net stable funding ratio (NSFR).

-- internal indicators (stressed and unstressed short- and long-term liquidity projections, management coverage ratio, duration gap between assets and liabilities benefiting from the legal privilege, one-year survival horizon in stressed conditions, sensitivity of the net present value of the static liquidity gap, etc.).
+- internal indicators (stressed and unstressed short- and long-term liquidity projections, management coverage ratio / over-collateralization ratio, duration gap between assets and liabilities benefiting from the legal privilege, one-year survival horizon in stressed conditions, sensitivity of the net present value of the static liquidity gap, etc.).

 Interest rate risk

 Interest rate structural risk is defined as the risk of loss incurred in the event of a change in interest rates that would lead to a loss in value of balance sheet and off-balance sheet transactions, excluding any trading portfolio transactions.
 Since Caisse Française de Financement Local does not have a trading portfolio, it is not concerned by this exception.